-• The most highly developed fleeces were put on a much more level playing field. • The uniformity scores had extra significance and therefore became much more a determining factor in differentiating fleeces. • More emphasis on lack of guard hair.
+- The final placings were more indicative of commercial quality. - The most highly developed fleeces were put on a much more level playing field. - The uniformity scores had extra significance and therefore became much more a determining factor in differentiating fleeces. - More emphasis on lack of guard hair.

 The modifications to the fleece score cards have taken a lot of time and research plus trial and error.
 It would be expected that at the current rate of improvement, the matrix will need readjustment in around 5 - 6 years to ensure that it stays ahead of our best fleeces.

 The revised Fleece Score Cards will be introduced in January 2017, with appropriate Showing Rule changes also effective from that date.
 A review will take place after two years of use.
 New master sheets and fleece steward paperwork will be made available on the AAA website for convenors and stewards prior to the first fleece shows for 2017.
-ULTRASOUND SCANNERS